danielvdao/danielvdao.github.io/_posts/2017-01-31-teaching-and-patience.markdown

 But overall...
 I'm so glad.
 I'm teaching still; I know there are days where I'm definitely wondering if this is really something that I like.
 But at night, when I sit down and think / write about what I did during the day, I know I tried my best to make a difference in someone's life.
 It's rare to be in a position where I'm able to help students indirectly and directly.
 It's definitely been a humbling experience from both ends.
 I've seen how frustrating the education industry is, as I've been able to experience a lot of the problems firsthand.

-My future goal is to be able to do more to further computer science for education.
-I want more students to understand the coding is not a scary thing, and that it's something we use in our every day lives / take for granted.
+My future goal is to be able to do more to further computer science education.
+I want more students to understand that coding is not a scary thing, and that it's something we use in our every day lives / take for granted.

  However as for now, I'm happy.
-I'm happy that I'm trying my best, and I will push myself to do as much as I can.
+I'm happy that I'm trying my best, and I will push myself to do as much as I can for them.
+I hope that I can achieve at least one student wanting to pursue computer science.
+Thanks for taking in another sappy post, teaching has definitely been an interesting experience, and I hope to finish this semester strong.